-A. Applied research strategy and policy Entry Level Knowledge of ethics related to applied research Core Understands the value of stakeholder involvement (public, patient, and clinical involvement/engagement) in the selection of research priorities and throughout the applied research projects Core Champions the role of applied health and social care research to enhance health and wealth Core Has knowledge of advances in own and related research areas in order to recognise gaps in research knowledge Intermediate Knowledge of local and national research policy and its relevance to own practice area e.g NIHR, Scottish and welsh equivalent.
-Intermediate Contributes to local and national strategic vision of research in health and social care settings Intermediate B. Research project planning and development Entry Level Develops research questions relevant to policy and practice Awareness Undertakes critical thinking to identify problems and research questions.
-Awareness Has knowledge of a range of study designs and methodologies relevant to applied research in relevant health and social care settings Core Understanding of different phases of research process Core Knowledge of the requirements for Public and patient involvement/ engagement (PPIE) in applied research Core Awareness of regulatory and legal frameworks and their implications for applied research design, and in the context range of health and social care settings Intermediate Intermediate Intermediate settings settings Understanding of funding sources .
-Intermediate
+A. Applied research strategy and policy Entry Level Knowledge of ethics related to applied research Core Understands the value of stakeholder involvement (public, patient, and clinical involvement/engagement) in the selection of research priorities and Core throughout the applied research projects Champions the role of applied health and social care research to enhance Core health and wealth Has knowledge of advances in own and related research areas in order to Intermediate recognise gaps in research knowledge Knowledge of local and national research policy and its relevance to own Intermediate practice area e.g NIHR, Scottish and welsh equivalent.
+Contributes to local and national strategic vision of research in health and Intermediate social care settings B. Research project planning and development Entry Level Develops research questions relevant to policy and practice Awareness Undertakes critical thinking to identify problems and research questions.
+Awareness Has knowledge of a range of study designs and methodologies relevant to Cara applied research in relevant health and social care settings Core Understanding of different phases of research process Core Knowledge of the requirements for Public and patient involvement/ Coro engagement (PPIE) in applied research Core Awareness of regulatory and legal frameworks and their implications for applied research design, and in the context range of health and social care Intermediate settings Understanding of funding sources .
+Intermediate Understanding of financial management in the design and conduct of research Intermediate Applies appropriate budgeting practices in research projects Intermediate Develops research proposals consistent with practice and policy priorities Intermediate